cmclellen/AzurePrivateEndpointInDetail/README.md

 ## Service endpoint vs. private endpoint
 ### Service endpoint
-* Enabled access to Azure services over the MS backbone network.
+* Enabled access to Azure services over the MS Azure backbone network, providing optimal routing for Azure traffic.
+It takes service traffic directly from your VNet to the service on the MS Azure backbone network.
 * A service endpoint remains a publicly routable IP address.
+* Endpoints are enabled on subnets configured in Azure virtual networks.
+Endpoints **can't** be used for traffic from your on-premises services to Azure services, so that traffic would still have to traverse the internet.

 ### Private endpoint
 * Enable access to specific Azure resources over a private IP address.